fractal-analytics-platform/fractal-server/docs/internals/auth.md

 A new user comes in and wants to sign up to Fractal using her GitHub account, registred with her personal email `fancy@university.edu`.

-She makes a call to the `auth/github/authorize` endpoint:
+She makes a call to `/auth/github/authorize`:

 ```
 $ curl \